-Generally, banks put in place good security measures to prevent dodgy characters getting into your bank account and will contact you if any strange activity is picked up.
+Banks put in place security measures to prevent dodgy characters getting into your bank account and will monitor to catch any strange activity.
 However, scammers always look for new, inventive ways to go undetected, so it’s important for you to consistently check your bank statements to make sure there’s nothing unusual going on.

 So, how can you go about doing this?